 The cost of health care is calculated differently than the cost of life insurance, house insurance, or car insurance.
 Unsafe driving leads to higher car insurance.

 If an employee is big into BASE jumping, their life insurance will be higher because the premiums are based on risk of premature death.
 Having a fireplace or flooding potential or asbestos siding are all risks that will increase the cost of homeowners insurance.

 The cost of insurance is calculated on the amount of risk the insurance company is taking.
 But for decades, the cost of health care has been unrelated to individual health risks.

 However, now your health insurance is beginning to take the same risk-based approach to pricing as other forms of insurance.
 But there is one important twist; risk assessment with health insurance is usually voluntary and not forced upon you by the insurance company.
 A health-contingent (outcomes-based) wellness program is a step in that direction.

 Incentives can be offered to those who have lower risks or who are working to improve their health.
 Those who maintain their health, and who are therefore less risky to insure, get a better deal on health insurance through lower deductibles, lower premiums, and lower co-pays.

 A health-contingent program is one where an employee must meet a health standard to qualify for a reward.
 A reward can be either an incentive OR a penalty.
-WellSteps doesn’t have a single client that uses penalties.
+WellSteps strongly discourages the use of penalties.
 People respond better to positive rewards so that is what we promote.

 Think about it this way.
 As a teenager, do you remember how much you disliked being told what to do?
 It turns out that teenagers — and most adults — don’t like being told what to do!
 We dislike having privileges taken away even more.